rootwyrm/rootcore/MUPL.md

 SUITABILITY OF USE IN ANY FORM OR FUNCTION.
 The author DISCLAIMS ALL RESPONSIBILITY for ANY AND ALL HARMS WHICH MAY OCCUR EITHER
 DIRECTLY OR INDIRECTLY FROM THE USE OF THIS CODE, WHETHER FORESEEABLE OR UNKNOWN.
 Use of this code is AT YOUR OWN RISK at ALL TIMES.

-This license MAY BE INCLUDED AS THOUGH WRITTEN OUT IN FULL by including the first two paragraphs and an EXPLICIT, WORKING LINK OR REFERENCE to a COMPLETE WRITTEN COPY of this license, provided that the WORKING LINK OR REFERENCE is included with OR A COMPLETE COPY is available within the distributed code.
+This license MAY BE INCLUDED AS THOUGH WRITTEN OUT IN FULL by explicitly referencing this license and including and an EXPLICIT, WORKING LINK OR REFERENCE to a COMPLETE WRITTEN COPY of this license, provided that the WORKING LINK OR REFERENCE functions AND A COMPLETE COPY is available within the distributed code either inline or as a separate file.

 If you are a PERSONAL user who is not using this code to conduct business including providing services, selling products, or operating a business, then: